dotcagatay/dotcagatay/README.md

 ### Hi there 👋
 My name is Cagatay.
-I'm an freelance Front-End Web Developer.
+I'm an freelancer Front-End Web Developer.

 ### 🛠 Languages and Tools